omarzrien/Phoenix-Documentation/source/ch13_MC.rst

 Ramp can be set in time from neutral to full using configOpenLoopRampRate().

-.. note:: configClosedLoopRampRate() can be used to select the ramp during closed-loop sensored operations.
+.. note:: configClosedLoopRampRate() can be used to select the ramp during closed-loop (sensor) operations.

 .. note:: The slowest ramp possible is ten seconds (from neutral to full), though this is quite excessive.